Frequently Asked Questions

 What does the Bain Technology Report 2025 reveal about AI productivity gains?

 The Bain Technology Report 2025 found that while two-thirds of software firms have adopted generative AI tools, teams only see 10-15% productivity boosts.
-However, these gains rarely translate into business value due to bottlenecks in the software development lifecycle.
-Faros AI's analysis confirms that while individual developer velocity increases, company-wide delivery metrics for throughput and quality show no measurable improvement.
-Source
+The time saved rarely translates into business value, and organizational metrics like throughput and quality remain flat.
+This is due to bottlenecks in other parts of the software development lifecycle, such as requirements gathering, planning, deployment, and maintenance.
+(Source, Oct 3, 2025)

 Why do AI productivity gains stall for many organizations?